launchdarkly/api-client-python/docs/ApprovalsApi.md

 Get approval request

-Get a single approval request for a feature flag
+Get a single approval request for a feature flag.

 ### Example